objectionary/news.eolang.org/_posts/2022/12/2022-12-02-java-atoms.md

 is used in order to enable EO naming inside Java name space.

 The class `PhDefault` is the parent of all Java atoms and I strongly recommend you use it too.
-You class should implement a single argument constructor with a parameter of type `Phi`.
+Your class should implement a single-argument constructor with a parameter of type `Phi`.
 If you don't have it, there will be a runtime error by reflection API: EO runtime won't be able to instantiate your class.
 The argument `sigma` you should pass